Malmedy - East Belgium Go to content

 Cavens House

 The industrialist Jean-Hubert Cavens and his wife Marie-Elisabeth tried to improve the circumstances of the people.
-In 1835, they financed the construction of the orphanage, which remained in operation until 1958 and is used today as a 'house of me
+In 1835, they financed the construction of the orphanage, which remained in operation until 1958 and is used today as a 'house of medicine'.

 12